Your Party to stand in 2026 Holyrood election

 “In fact, you deserve better than that, and Your Party exists to oppose cuts, and I’m glad that you have voted to put candidates on a no-cuts platform, because that is the socialist position.”

+Ellie Gomersall, a member of the Your Party Scotland conference organising group, said: “From agreeing our position in support of independence, to committing to stand candidates in select regions in the upcoming Holyrood elections, this weekend members across Scotland proved our commitment to becoming a serious political force that will put in the work to transform Scotland and improve people’s lives.

+“With the far right on the rise and governments in both Holyrood and Westminster passing on cuts to local communities, the need for a real anti-establishment party to challenge the status quo couldn’t be more needed – and that’s exactly what Your Party Scotland is here to do.
+This weekend is just the beginning.”

-Earlier her fellow co-founder Jeremy Corbyn, who currently sits in Westminster as an Independent MP, told the conference it was up to the people of Scotland whether they want another independence referendum.
+Party co-founder Jeremy Corbyn, who sits in Westminster as an Independent MP, told the conference it is up to the people of Scotland whether they want another independence referendum.

 He said: “As far as I’m concerned, I’ve always had the position that if the people in Scotland and the Scottish organisations want a referendum to decide the future of Scotland, that is their choice.”